sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. Verify that if no ACL and Rules configured, top level GET request should return empty response
 2. Verify that bulk request for ACLs, multiple Rules within each ACLs and interface bindings are getting created with POST request at top level
 3. Verify that all ACLs and Rules and interface bindings are shown with top level GET request
-4. Verify that GET returns all Rules for single ACL
 5. Verify that GET returns all Rules for single ACL
 6. Verify that GET returns Rules details for single Rule
 7. Verify that GET returns all interfaces at top level ACL-interfaces